North Carolina Workers Comp Rates will be declining in 2019

 Safety Programs are one of the most cost effective ways for a business to save money.
 Not only can an effective safety program help a business save on commercial insurance, it can also help save money in many other ways.
 Lowering damage to equipment, less missed days by injured employees, and a happier workforce are at the top of the list of ways a business can benefit from an effective safety program.

 Include a Return-to-Work Program

 A Return-to-Work Program is something that can be implemented in tandem with a safety program and save your business immensely when you do experience an injured worker.
-Statistics show, the quicker an employee gets back on the job, (in any capacity) the more likely they are to return to permanent work.
+Statistics show, the quicker an employee gets back to work, the more likely they are to return to work.
 This will save your business considerably by not damaging your experience modification rating, by not having to deal with a missing or injured employee, and by not having to retrain a new employee to do what the injured employee had experience with.

 An Owner Exclusion in North Carolina is generally permitted for a business to exclude themselves from workers’ compensation insurance.
 This is true for every form of business.
 That includes sole-proprietors, partners, LLC owners, and corporations.
 Owners who decide to exclude coverage on themselves are not covered in the event they are injured on the job.
 If the business is willing to take on the risk, excluding the owners from coverage can save each year on workers compensation premium.

 Ask about Credits and Discounts